longnameislong935/common-helm-library/README.md

 - **Extensive Features:** Covers a wide range of Kubernetes functionalities.
 - **Enhanced Security:** Incorporates best security practices.

 This library is designed to streamline Helm chart creation, providing a solid, secure foundation for developers.

+This is a community chart, contributions are more than welcome to add, fix or extend functionlity!

 ## Getting Started